 Students are admitted into the EMPA track in a cohort between twenty (20) and twenty-five (25) students.
 The students proceed through their course of study as members of a cohort.
 Each cohort participates in the same set of learning experiences.
 The requirements for graduation for all MPA tracks are the same.
 The program is structured so students are able to earn a degree in 18 months.

-While the program welcomes applications from all potential students able to meet the academic rigor, the EMPA track is designed to accommodate students who are:
+The EMPA track is designed to accommodate students who are:

-Government employees seeking to improve their professional skills and qualifications,
+Seeking to improve their professional skills and qualifications,

-Mid-career employees seeking to advance to upper administrative and higher management roles in their organizations,
+Seeking to advance to upper administrative and higher management roles in their organizations,